Operation Parameters for Published REST

 • Path – The operation path can contain parameters as well.
 If you add a path parameter, make sure you also add it to the operation.
 For more information, see Published REST Path Parameters.

 • Body – The microflow can have 0 or 1 body parameters.
 A body parameter is taken from the body of the request.
-If the body is a file document or an image, its contents will be filled with the body of the request.
+If the body is a file document or an image, the contents will be filled with the body of the request.
 If the body parameter is another type of object or a list, an import mapping is needed to convert the body content of the request into an object or a list.
 GET, HEAD, and OPTIONS operations should not have body parameters.

 • Header – The value of a header parameter is taken from the (first) request header with that name.